colinhauch/card-lookup-mcp-server-authless/MCP_Server_Guide.md

    - **Search for cards**: "Search for red dragons in Magic using card-search"
    - **Look up specific cards**: "Look up 'Lightning Bolt' using card-lookup"
    - **Look up multiple cards**: "Use card-collection to get details for Lightning Bolt, Counterspell, and Giant Growth"
+   - **Display cards visually**: "Use display-cards to show Lightning Bolt, Counterspell, and Giant Growth in the React app"
    - **Complex queries**: "Find the most expensive artifacts in Magic using card-search"
    - **Handle misspellings**: "Look up 'Lightnig Bolt' with fuzzy matching enabled"

+## Visual Card Display

+**Important for Claude**: Whenever Magic: The Gathering cards are mentioned in conversation, automatically use the `display-cards` tool to send those card names to the localhost React app for visual display.
+This enhances the user experience by providing immediate visual feedback.

+Requirements for visual display:
+- Ensure the React app is running on `http://localhost:5173`
+- The app should have an endpoint at `/api/display-cards` that accepts POST requests
+- JSON format sent: `{"identifiers": [{"name": "Card Name"}, ...]}`

 ## Example Usage